 We leave our hotel after a very early breakfast to take the bus for the journey up to Machu Picchu ruins.
 Once inside the citadel, we will be provided with a guided 2 hour tour with plenty of free time for further exploring, taking photos and the option to climb Huayna Picchu, Machu Picchu Mountain, or hike to the Sun Gate.
-Then take the bus back to Aguas Calientes around noon, you will have time for a leisurely lunch in Aguas Calientes and at 4:22pm, we return to Cusco on the Expedition train to Ollantaytambo where a private van will be waiting to bring you the rest of the way to Cusco, arriving at your hotel in the evening around 8:30PM.
+Then take the bus back to Aguas Calientes around noon, you will have time for a leisurely lunch in Aguas Calientes and we return to Cusco on the Expedition train which departs at 14:55pm for Ollantaytambo.
+A private van will be waiting to bring you the rest of the way to Cusco, arriving at your hotel in the evening around 7:00PM.

 WHAT IS INCLUDED FOR THE SALKANTAY TREK 4 DAYS?